 Staying Ahead Of The Game

 To ensure he stayed ahead of the “game”, Geoffrey sought out at this time; the World’s most formidable Backgammon champion, Paul Magriel, to ensure that his boards matched professional requirements.
 Together, Geoffrey’s famous weighted leather Backgammon stone (or checker) was created.
-This unique and essential accessory encompasses all that is at the core of The Company’s persona; precision, skill, craft and dedication to create a perfected balanced playing piece of leather artistry.
-The skills required are rivalled by no other; utilizing the ancient fine edging, burnishing and papier mâché.
+This unique and essential accessory encompasses all that is at the core of The Company’s persona; precision, skill, craft and dedication to create a perfect balanced playing piece of leather artistry.
+The skills required are rivalled by no other; utilizing the ancient fine edging, burnishing and paper mâché.

 The second Generation Joins The Company